-- Know what information the insurance company gave the physician you will be visiting: Everything relating to your injury, including your symptoms and current course of treatment, will be written out in a letter addressed to the doctor who will conduct your exam.
+Everything relating to your injury, including your symptoms and current course of treatment, will be written out in a letter addressed to the doctor who will conduct your exam.
 It will provide the framework for what he or she will focus on during your appointment, so it is important that you take a look at this letter before your appointment, so you can address any mistakes and ensure your questions are appropriate.
 Make this request in writing and file a copy with the state workers’ compensation agency where you are filing your claim.

-- Review how it happened: You will also be asked about the accident or how your injury or illness was sustained, so review your statements regarding what happened to ensure you are able to answer these questions with consistency.
+You will also be asked about the accident or how your injury or illness was sustained, so review your statements regarding what happened to ensure you are able to answer these questions with consistency.
 Although the workers’ compensation system is not based on fault, deviations in your story might be used as evidence of dishonesty regarding where your injury happened.

-- Know your treatment: You can expect to be questioned about the treatments you are receiving for your workplace injury, so make sure you take some time to review the tests, surgeries, or other treatments and procedures you have had thus far.
+You can expect to be questioned about the treatments you are receiving for your workplace injury, so make sure you take some time to review the tests, surgeries, or other treatments and procedures you have had thus far.
 That said, this is not a quiz to see how well you can remember everything, so no one is expecting you to know exact dates.
 As long as you have a general knowledge of what treatments you received and when, this should be sufficient enough.

-- Go over your symptoms: Are you experiencing the same symptoms you initially were after you sustained your workplace injury or illness, or has it worsened or lessened?
+Are you experiencing the same symptoms you initially were after you sustained your workplace injury or illness, or has it worsened or lessened?
 Do you have difficulty performing everyday tasks or activities?
 You will be asked about your symptoms and any physical limitations you might have due to your injury, so write them down to make sure you include everything.

-- Dress appropriately: If you injured your ankle at work, do not show up to your independent medical examination in a pair of high heel shoes.
+If you injured your ankle at work, do not show up to your independent medical examination in a pair of high heel shoes.
 Moreover, if your injury or illness requires that you wear or use some sort of assistive device, such as crutches, a sling, or dark sunglasses, make sure you wear it or take it with you.

-- Take a friend with you: Plan to bring a trusted friend or family member with you to your independent medical examination.
+Plan to bring a trusted friend or family member with you to your independent medical examination.
 This person will not have to speak during your exam.
 Instead, they should just take notes, provide support, and serve as a witness to your exam.